10 COVID-19 patients dead in fire at Mumbai mall hospital | Politics

 10 COVID-19 patients dead in fire at Mumbai mall hospital

-Ten coronavirus patients died after a fire broke out at a Mumbai mall hospital where COVID- 19 patients were being treated, a police official said on Friday.
+Ten coronavirus patients died in a fire at a COVID-19 hospital in a Mumbai mall on Friday, police said, adding more misery to a state that has emerged as the hardest hit in the pandemic.

-''All the 10 people who died in the blaze were coronavirus patients,'' DCP Prashant Kadam told PTI.

-When the death toll was two, the hospital had come out with a statement saying both were coronavirus patients who were already dead from the disease when the fire broke out.
-It had added that there was no death due to the fire.
-It has not commented as yet about the remaining eight deaths.
+DCP Prashant Kadam said 10 coronavirus patients died in the blaze.
+The hospital had earlier said two deceased were coronavirus patients who were already dead from the disease when the fire broke out.
+It is yet to comment on the remaining eight deaths.

-There is no word yet from civic and hospital officials on how many people were evacuated and how many of them were coronavirus patients.
+Civic and hospital officials have also not disclosed how many people were rescued from there after the blaze.

 The fire broke out at the Sunrise Hospital in the Dreams Mall building in Bhandup area around midnight, the official said.
 The hospital is situated on the top floor of the four-storeyed mall building.